Chiniot: Libraries

-After his death, Sheikh Omar Hayat's palace Omar Hayat Mahal was converted into a library by the Government of Pakistan.
+After his death, Sheikh Omar Hayat's Haveli Omar Hayat Mahal was converted into a library by the Government of Pakistan.

 Transport and communication

 Chiniot is connected with the rest of Pakistan by a main highway and rail line.
 The nearest international airport is Faisalabad International Airport, which is 48.5 km from Chiniot.

 Culture

 Islamic occasions

 In Chiniot people celebrate Islamic occasions with great arrangements.
 On 12 Rabi' al-awwal, 1440th birthday celebration of the Islamic Prophet Muhammad, people of Chiniot arranged a 63-maund cake, one of the largest cakes in the world.

 Furniture

 Chiniot is known for its furniture.
 Chinioti craftsmen and artisans have for centuries carved flowers and geometric patterns onto cellulose fibres.
 Masons from Chiniot are thought to have been employed during the construction of the Taj Mahal and Golden Temple.